-Northern Adapted Sports Association (NASA) was formed to help fill a gap in the community by serving as a hub for communicating adapted sport opportunities available and to facilitate activities if needed so that everyone may enjoy being active for life!
+Northern Adapted Sports Association (NASA) was formed to help fill a gap in the community by serving as a hub for communicating adapted sport opportunities available and to help facilitate activities so that everyone may enjoy being active for life!

 Brandy Stiles coordinator